 Credit Risk.
 State statute allows the Library to invest in direct obligations of, or obligations guaranteed by, the United States Treasury or agencies of the United States, and short-term obligations of corporations organized in the United States with assets exceeding \$500,000,000.
 The Library is also authorized to invest in the Illinois Funds and IMET.
-Investments in Illinois Funds were rated AAA by Standard and Poor's and IMET investments are not rated.
+The Illinois Funds were rated AAAm by Standard and Poor's.
+The IMET Convenience Fund is not rated.
 The Library's investment policy does not address credit risk.